 AutoPay will then ask you specifics about the car you’re looking to purchase.
 You can give the VIN or license plate number, but the easiest is to choose the make and model of the car you want.

 This means if you’re coming to AutoPay for a new purchase loan for either a used or new car, it’ll be easier to get reliable rates if you know what kind of car you want beforehand.

 Once you see your rates through the soft pull, you can choose an offer to move forward with.
-When you do you’ll have a hard credit pull on your credit report, and your chosen lender may ask for more information or documentation.
+When you do, you’ll have a hard credit pull on your credit report, and your chosen online lender or credit union may ask for more information or documentation.
 If everything looks good after receiving information on any loose ends, your loan may get approved.

 - Driver’s license

 - Proof of Income, including pay stubs and tax returns

 - Proof of Residence, such as a utility bill or lease agreement

 - For auto refinancing loans, you’ll need a payoff letter

 You can use a cosigner to strengthen your application, which could potentially help you qualify for better rates.
 Look for a co-applicant who has a strong credit score, a high monthly gross income, and strong credit history.
 Having a cosigner may help you secure a more favorable interest rate than if you were to apply for a loan on your own.

 Borrowers can get GAP insurance (guaranteed asset protection) which covers their loan in the event of a total loss of your vehicle.
 This means that the ‘gap’ between what the car is worth, and the loan amount needed to pay it off is paid through insurance.